odoopbx/docs/administration/reactor.rst

 Reactor Introduction
 ====================
-In order to protect the Asterisk server a Security Reactor is implemented.
+In order to protect the Asterisk server a Security Reactor is implemented and enabled by default.

-As most of the installations (at least for now) use an external Asterisk / FreePBX server the security reactor is not enabled by default.
+If any SIP user enters a wrong password his IP address is immediatly blocked on the firewall.

+The Reactor is managed from the Odoo PBX -> Settings -> Security menu.

-To enable the reactor add ``security_reactor_enabled: True`` to ``/etc/salt/minion_local.conf`` and restart the minion.
+To disable the reactor set ``ASTERISK_SECURITY_ENABLED`` environment variable to ``no`` and restart the Agent.

 Make sure that a ``voip`` chain is created in iptables and that the necessary ``ipsets`` are created: